-Uptime is a key performance indicator in manufacturing.
-High levels of machine uptime indicate high productivity and efficiency.
+Uptime is a key machine performance indicator in manufacturing.
+High levels of machine uptime indicate high productivity and operational efficiency.
 Uptime is sometimes confused with availability, which can reduce visibility into manufacturing effectiveness.
 Just because a machine or line is available, it doesn’t mean that it’s running or “up.”

 What is machine uptime?